Songland: Episode 6 (July 2, 2019)

-Notes: The winning song, "Getting Started" by Kyle Williams aka producer Willyecho, was used for the Fast & Furious spin-off Hobbs & Shaw (August 2019) directed by David Leitch, who helped decide on the song which features rapper JID.
+Notes: The winning song, "Getting Started" by Kyle Williams producer Willyecho, was used for the Fast & Furious spin-off Hobbs & Shaw (August 2019) directed by David Leitch, who helped decide on the song which features rapper JID.
 They were looking for a “song that is motivational and inspiring with swagger”.
 Aloe Blacc also chose to record "Same Blood" by Steve Fee.
 "Chosen", the fourth-place finisher from Afika, was also released.
 TVTE's "Call for a Hero" was retitled "Hero" for the official version.